HawkinDynamics/hawkinR/README.md

   trials from the specified team and within the time range (if specified).

-#### Create Local Database

-- `buildDB()` - Builds a data frame of prior test data from a set amount of prior days until today, then saves it to a file in in your designated location.
-It allows setting increments to control the number of days downloaded at a time for more efficient download speeds.

-- `syncDB()` - This function updates an existing test database by retrieving new tests and syncing updates for previous tests.
-It reads the current database from the specified file and returns an updated version.

 ## Example

 This is a basic example which shows common workflow: